 Will’s a typical movie high school boy, misunderstood, picked on, has a goofy best friend, and a girl he loves that he won’t talk to.
 But this girl Elaina (Lindsey Shaw), she seems to know some things about Will that Will doesn’t even know about himself.
 Then there’s the strange woman that walks up to Will out of the blue to comfort him (Ivana Milicevic).
 What’s her deal?
 I bet she’s a werewolf.
 I betcha!

 Then things get even stranger for Will when he shows up at a wacky rave at his schools basement, invited by Elaina, and he swears that he was attacked by a werewolf.
-You what Will needs?
+You know what Will needs?
 He needs some werewolf exposition is what he needs, and that would

 be his goofy friend who not only has an intimate knowledge of all things werewolf, admittedly a lot of this knowledge most anybody who’s ever seen a single werewolf movie should know, but he also does a lot of stuff that we know full well will come in handy down the line.
 Like setup a live video feed that’s going interrupt the regular programming of whatever city this is, so he can show his awesome werewolf movie.